 Flags can improve your experience using Chrome or make it worse — that's how things go with anything still in its experimental phase.
 They can also let you have access to content that you wouldn't normally be able to see or use, like VR websites or features in other Google products like YouTube that aren't quite yet ready for the general public.

-They can also change the way Chrome itself runs by changing settings for hardware acceleration or memory management which can lead to problems.
-These problems can be simple and solved by reverting a setting or significantly worse.
-I've never heard of someone ruining a computer by changing a Flag, but there's a first time for everything so you need to be careful.
+They can also change the way Chrome itself runs by changing settings for hardware acceleration or memory management, which can lead to problems.
+These problems can be simple and solved by reverting a setting, or made significantly worse.
+I've never heard of someone ruining a computer by changing a Flag, but there's a first time for everything, so you need to be careful.

 How to access Chrome's Flags

 To change any Flags, you need to know where they are.
 They aren't exactly out in the open, but thankfully they also aren't hard to uncover.
-Whether you are using a Chromebook or Chrome on another computer or even Chrome on your phone, you get to them the same way.
+Whether you are using one of the best Chromebooks, Chrome on another computer, or even Chrome on your phone, you get to them the same way.

 - In the Omnibox (Chrome's address bar) on a blank tab, type the following: chrome://flags/

-You'll be greeted with a message warning you that these can experimental settings, and that things can go horribly wrong.
-And it's true — you can make Chrome unusable if you change the wrong thing, and you can do worse things, too.
+You'll be greeted with a message warning you that these can be experimental settings, and that things can go horribly wrong.
+It's true — you can make Chrome unusable if you change the wrong thing, and you can do worse things, too.
 This is more than Google covering themselves in case you break something, and it's a warning you should pay attention to.

 At the top of the page, you'll see a search box where you can look for a specific Flag that someone or a website might have told you about.
 Google is pretty good at search.

 You'll also see a list of the Flags themselves.
-Each entry has a short description of what the setting changes, a button to enable or disable the Flag and a hyperlink so that you can get to that flag through the Omnibox without searching, such as chrome://flags/#WebRtcUseEchoCanceller3 which takes you to the Flag that attempts to cut back on microphone echo during web real-time chat instances.
+Each entry has a short description of what the setting changes, a button to enable or disable the Flag, and a hyperlink so that you can get to that flag through the Omnibox without searching.
+Such as chrome://flags/#enable-parallel-downloading which takes you to the Flag that makes it so Chrome will download multiple files at the same time as opposed to just one by one.
 This is a good example of a Flag that won't harm anything if you want to try it.

 Should you change any Flags?

 Ahh.
 That's the meat of it all, isn't it?
-These experimental things are right there and we get to try them as we please, knowing the risks involved.
-And as long as you understand those risks — you could lose browser data or compromise your security or privacy — there's nothing wrong with trying things.
+These experimental things are right there, and we get to try them as we please, knowing the risks involved.
+As long as you understand those risks — you could lose browser data or compromise your security or privacy — there's nothing wrong with trying things.